rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

 To begin answering these questions, and to lay some groundwork for future meta-science investigations of AI Safety, I decided that one reasonable method might be to query some of the research APIs and databases I frequently use when reading about AI Safety, or about DL/AI, to see how much work had been done in different areas.
 There are two main groupings I explored:

-- The intersection of AI Safety and DL, and the intersection of AI Safety and AI
+- Group 1: The intersection of AI Safety and DL, and the intersection of AI Safety and AI
-- Subfields of DL/AI such as Natural Language Processing (NLP), Reinforcement Learning (RL), and Mulimodal Learning (MM) that are important to AI Safety[^11]
+- Group 2: Subfields of DL/AI such as Natural Language Processing (NLP), Reinforcement Learning (RL), and Mulimodal Learning (MM) that are important to AI Safety[^11]

-For this first group, I searched ("AI Safety" and "Deep Learning") and ("AI Safety" and "Artificial Intelligence") for the years 2000 through 2022.
-I cut off the results for 2022.
+For all groups, I searched through the years 2000 through 2022, and cut off 2022 in the graphs.
+The abbreviations are (AR) = ArXiV; (GS) = Google Scholar, no citations; (GS, R) = Google Scholar Reviews only, no citations; and (OA) = OpenAlex.
+In every search, I looked for exact phrases (e.g., "AI Safety" rather than AI Safety).

 __Intersection of AI Safety and AI/DL__

 ![](/assets/images/ai_vs_dl/arxiv_gs_openalex_research.png)

+The data in this graph comes from searching "AI Safety" and "Deep Learning", or from searching "AI Safety" and "Artificial Intelligence".
+The raw data for the years 2000 through 2022 can be found in the Appendix.
+Note that "AI Safety + DL (OA)" and "AI Safety + AI (OA)" produced no results, which I don't have an explanation for.

+&emsp; The first noteworthy finding from this search, which is not too surprising, is that AI Safety overlaps more with work on Artificial Intelligence than it does on Deep Learning ($265 - 149 = 116$ more results for non-review Google Scholar search).
+The trend for ArXiV (this may be more useful for detecting _research_ signals in these fields, since Google Scholar produces many non-research results) is similar ($51 \text{ for AI } > 5 \text{ for DL }$)

 __AI Safety, Deep Learning, and Artificial Intelligence__